The blast furnace- extracting iron on a giant scale

-Iron ore, mostly haematite (Fe2O3) is mixed with coke and limestone and dropped into the top of the
+Iron ore, mainly haematite (Fe2O3) and magnetite (Fe3O4) along with coke and limestone are the three main ingredients that are added to the top of the

 operates 24 hours a day, 365 days an year and is never allowed to cool down; it would simply take too long